etherforce/FeTSy/fetsy/webclient/scripts/controllers.coffee.md

         '$uibModalInstance'
         ($uibModalInstance) ->

-Default value for the colorField.
+Default value for colorField and weightField.

             @colorField = 'default'
+            @weightField = 0

 Hook for the save button.
 This validates the input and closes the modal.
 The validated data are handled back to the TagAdministrationTopRowCtrl.